 - Article I: Show respect for Lady Liberty

-- Article II: Keep your voices down, and refrain from using foul language
+- Article II: Keep voices down, and refrain from using foul language

 - Article III: No black soled shoes on the nation’s floors